Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Vortex Crossfire II Scopes

-These rifle scopes are another famous entry-level Vortex line.
+Vortex Crossfire II scopes are another famous entry-level Vortex line.
 They replaced the first-generation model when it was discontinued.

 The Crossfire II rifle scopes boast a forgiving eye relief.
-Since you don’t have to keep your eyes that close anymore, shooting is faster and easier!
+Since you don’t have to keep your eyes that close anymore, shooting is FASTER and easier!

 Plus, their capped turrets aid in precision.
 The tube size can range from 30mm to 1 inch.

-Now, aircraft-grade aluminum is SOLID, LIGHT, and not likely to corrode.
-Hence, the Crossfire II rifle scopes are more durable
+Their materials include aircraft-grade aluminum, which is SOLID, LIGHT, and not likely to corrode.

 Vortex Strike Eagle Scopes